Joyce Meadows

-Joyce Meadows (born Joyce Johanna Burger; born April 13, 1933 or 1935) is a Canadian-American film and television actress.
+Joyce Meadows (born Joyce Johanna Burger; born April 13, 1933) is a Canadian-American film and television actress.

 Life and career

-Meadows was born in Arrowwood, Alberta, later moving with her family to Montana and then California.
+Meadows was born in Arrowwood, Alberta.
+She emigrated to the United States, and moved with her family to Montana and then California.
 She worked as a singer while in high school, and was a winner of the Miss Sacramento pageant, after which she moved to Hollywood, California.
 She studied acting there under Jeff Corey, earning her scholarship to the Pasadena Playhouse.
-Meadows moved to Los Angeles, California, where she began her screen career in the 1956 film Flesh and the Spur.
+She moved to Los Angeles, California, where she began her screen career in the 1956 film Flesh and the Spur.

-Meadows guest-starred in numerous television programs, including Bachelor Father, 77 Sunset Strip, Harbor Command, Perry Mason, Alfred Hitchcock Presents, Wagon Train, Tales of Wells Fargo, The Restless Gun, Highway Patrol, Wanted: Dead or Alive, The Millionaire, Kraft Suspense Theatre, The Man and the Challenge, and Maverick.
-She also starred in the short-lived television series Two Faces West.
-Meadows also appeared in films such as The Brain from Planet Arous, Frontier Gun, The Girl in Lovers Lane, Walk Tall, and Zebra in the Kitchen.
-She retired in 1995, but later appeared in two short films: A Golightly Gathering (2009) and Not the Same Old Brain (2022).
+Later in her career, in 1960, Meadows starred as Stacy in the syndicated western television series Two Faces West, starring along with Charles Bateman and Francis DeSales.
+After the series ended in 1961, she guest-starred in numerous television programs including Bachelor Father, 77 Sunset Strip, Harbor Command, Perry Mason, Alfred Hitchcock Presents, Wagon Train, Tales of Wells Fargo, The Restless Gun, Highway Patrol, Wanted: Dead or Alive, The Millionaire, Kraft Suspense Theatre, The Man and the Challenge, and Maverick.
+She also starred as television series Two Faces West.
+She also appeared in films such as The Brain from Planet Arous, Frontier Gun, The Girl in Lovers Lane, Walk Tall, and Zebra in the Kitchen.

+Meadows retired from acting in 1995, but later appeared in the 2009 short film A Golightly Gathering.